lineality/source_it_module/README.md

 #### source_it
-Rust module for embedding source code directly into compiled binaries: enabling self-contained open-source distribution.
+A Rust module for embedding source code directly into compiled binaries: enabling self-contained open-source distribution.
 Any application with source_it added can reproduce its own source code files.

+- cli,     Command line application
+- module,  Add it to rust terminal applications
+- vanilla, Vanilla Rust (no 3rd party dependencies)
+- MIT,     Do what you will with it.

 ### Problem to solve:
 Public repositories may not be available, may not be known,